-LG1.
+- LG1.
 Foundational Skills: Think critically, communicate effectively, and develop appropriate fundamental skills in quantitative and information literacies.
-[GRD, WI, SI, GLT, GFA, GPR, GHP, GMT, GNS, GSB, GL, GN]
+[GRD, WI, SI, GLT, GFA, GPR, GHP, GMT, GNS, GSB, GL, GN] - LG2.

-LG2.
 The Physical and Natural World: Understand fundamental principles of mathematics and science, and recognize their relevance in the world.
-[GMT, GNS]

-LG3.
-Knowledge of Human Cultures: Through study in the social and behavioral sciences, understand individual, social, political, economic and cultural influences on human societies across the world.
-Through study in the social and behavioral sciences, humanities, histories, and the arts, understand the historical, cultural, and philosophical traditions that have shaped our diverse society and the importance that abstract ideas and artistic expression have in the process of self-understanding.
-[GLT, GFA, GPR, GHP, GSB, GN, GL]

-LG4.
+[GMT, GNS] - LG3.
+Knowledge of Human Cultures: Describe, interpret, and evaluate the ideas, events, and expressive traditions that have shaped collective and individual human experience through inquiry and analysis in the diverse disciplines of the humanities, religions, languages, histories, and the arts.
+[GLT, GFA, GPR, GHP, GSB, GN, GL] - LG4.
+Knowledge of Social and Human Behavior.
+Describe and explain findings derived from the application of fundamental principles of empirical scientific inquiry to illuminate and analyze social and human conditions.
+[GPR, GSB, GL, GN] - LG5.
 Personal, Civic, and Professional Development: Develop a capacity for active citizenship, ethics, social responsibility, personal growth, and skills for lifelong learning in a global society.
 In so doing, students will engage in free and open inquiry that fosters mutual respect across multiple cultures and perspectives.
 [GFA, GPR, GNS, GSB, GL, GN]